Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Abstract

 \section{Abstract}

-We compute asymptotic non-linear shrinkage formulas for covariance and precision matrix estimators for weighted sample covariances, in the spirit of Ledoit and Péché.
+We compute asymptotic non-linear shrinkage formulas for covariance and precision matrix estimators for weighted sample covariances, and the joint sample-population eigenvector overlap distribution, in the spirit of Ledoit and Péché.
 We detail explicitly the formulas for exponentially-weighted sample covariances.
-Those new tools pave a way for applying non-linear shrinkage methods on weighted sample covariance.
-We show experimentally the performance of the asymptotic shrinkage formulas.
+We propose an algorithm to numerically compute those formulas.
+Experimentally, we show the performance of the asymptotic non-linear shrinkage estimators.
 Finally, we test the robustness of the theory to a heavy-tailed distributions.